 Bart Shea, VP of Business Development at IC System, currently serves as the President-Elect of the HFMA Arizona Chapter.
 “The HFMA has been instrumental,” Bart said, “in letting the group and the membership throughout the United States just kind of know what’s going on throughout the different regions.”

-One of the major advantages of HFMA during this time was educational resources, according to Mary Prendergast, VP of Business Development at IC System and Education/Program Chair at the Virginia-Washington HC Chapter of HFMA.
+One of the major advantages of HFMA during this time was educational resources, according to Mary Prendergast, VP of Business Development at IC System and Education/Program Chair at the Virginia-Washington DC Chapter of HFMA.
 She said, “Keeping members engaged has been hard because of this virtual world, so they’ve done an exceptional job at providing great education, continuing education to all of their members, which is required.”

 HFMA and AAHAM supplied necessary communications to members about new legislation and regulatory changes.
 “There’s been tremendous education and legislative updates from the organization,” added Paul Fitzpatrick, an IC System VP of Business Development and President of AAHAM’s Connecticut Chapter.